DataTalksClub/data-engineering-zoomcamp/week_1_basics_n_setup/homework.md

 * `terraform plan`
 * `terraform apply`

-Apply the plan and copy the output to the form
+Apply the plan and copy the output (after running `apply`) to the form

 ## Prepare Postgres